D4rk-5ky/Syncerate/README.md

 `chown +x ./Syncoid-Iterate-py`

-The script is very easely executed when configured like so
+The script is very easily executed when configured

 `Syncoid-Iterate.py -c ./config/SynCoid-Iterate.cfg`

 ----

-# I sincerely hope some people will find this usefull
+# I sincerely hope some people will find this useful

 This is my first real way of trying to share something i have done.
 Simply because i spend so much time on it, and made it work.

-So i made this public on github.
+So i made this public on Github.
 In hope others would find a use for it.
 Or make it even better.